Canon's High-Resolution 16:9 is true widescreen that's picture perfect

 You want your memories to last forever- that's why you've taken the time to capture them.
 And you want to shoot in widescreen format to get everything you can out of your new widescreen TV or home theater system.

 So why is the way you record widescreen images so important?
 Because you want an image made for widescreen, not adapted for widescreen.
 Widescreen is the future- every HD television is widescreen.

-In addition, the viewfinder on your Optura will display the image in a "letterbox" view- from side to side and top to bottom, what you see will be what you get.
-No guessing and extra work, looking at an image that's distorted like a fun house mirror.
+In addition, the LCD on your ZR will display the image in a "letterbox" view- from side to side and top to bottom, what you see will be what you get.
+There's no guessing and extra work when looking at an image that's distorted like a fun house mirror.

 To make it even easier, a Widescreen Button lets you switch from standard 4:3 to 16:9 Widescreen Mode at the touch of your finger.
 You can also use the widescreen feature in both Program Mode and Easy Recording Mode and can be used along with the camcorder's advanced image stabilization.

-All of the Opturas give you the opportunity to own a camcorder that shoots as wide as your widescreen TV.
+Every one of the camcorders in Canon's ZR series gives you this Hi-Res "true" 16:9 at a very affordable price.
 Why shouldn't your camcorder shoot as wide as your widescreen TV?
-It should- and our competitors can't match the widescreen video you'll get from your Canon Optura.
+It should- and it's hard to match the widescreen video, or the value, you'll get from your Canon ZR.

 Remember- widescreen is the future- be sure you invest in that future with a Canon camcorder.